 RP Code of Conduct

 - NPCs can be used in the bar, but they receive no protection.
 They do not get the protection of PCs(ability to back down from conflict, protection from dying/burning edge in conflict), and can die as normal.
-NPCs must have a Moderator approved truncated stat-block, or a Rule of X dice for the purposes of mechanical conflict.
-NPCs must be approved for use by a Moderator, and the stat-block or Rule of X being used shall be accessible to other players in the scene.
+NPCs must have a Moderator approved full sheet or a Rule of X dice for the purposes of mechanical conflict.
+The sheet or Rule of X being used shall be accessible to other players in the scene.
 Further, NPCs shall be limited to the following:

 - NPCs related to an existing PC, such as Contacts or Backstory Individuals.